yale-redcap/yes3-aftersave/README.md

 Thanks to Adam Nunez for insights into the REDCap calculation execution and save processes.

-chatGPT:tm: plus is awarded partial credit for the name of this module.
+chatGPT plus:tm: is awarded partial credit for the name of this module.